What Should I Do After a Bicycle Accident?

 After a bicycle accident, you may be in too much pain or discomfort to take much action.
 That’s why two of the most important things you can do in the wake of an accident are to seek medical attention and to secure a personal injury attorney.
 Just as a physician will do the heavy medical lifting for you, so too can an experienced attorney handle the heavy legal lifting, taking the burden of your case off your shoulders.

-Visiting a doctor’s creates a trail of documentation that will benefit your claim; your medical records, doctor’s notes, and insurance reports all confirm to the court that your injuries were the direct result of the accident.
+Visiting a doctor creates a trail of documentation that will benefit your claim; your medical records, doctor’s notes, and insurance reports all confirm to the court that your injuries were the direct result of the accident.
 The accident had to have occurred as a result of another person’s negligence in order to secure you a settlement.
 In order to prove this, an attorney must connect the dots between your injuries and the accident, and also show that negligent actions took place that caused the accident.

 You can help your attorney do this by documenting the scene of the collision.
 If you’re unable to take photos from multiple angles of the site or speak to witnesses at the scene, a friend or relative can do it for you.
 Obtaining the negligent party’s driver’s license information, insurance company and policy numbers, and contact information, as well as the make and model of their car, will also help your attorney prove your case.

-From there, an attorney will be able to build a compelling argument based on further investigations and gathering of evidence related to the events of that day.
+From there, an attorney will be able to build a compelling argument based on further investigations and the gathering of evidence related to the events of that day.

 What Damages Can I Recover in a Bicycle Accident Case?